TurboWarp/docs/docs/website/embedding.md

 ### Settings button {#settings-button}

 You can optionally enable a settings button in embeds with the `settings-button` parameter that opens a similar menu to the "Advanced settings" menu found in the website and editor.
 For example: https://turbowarp.org/15832807/embed?autoplay&settings-button

+### Fullscreen background color {#fullscreen-background}

+Outside of fullscreen mode, the embed is transparent so you can style the parent element if you want to change the background color.

+In fullscreen mode, the embed will either use a white or an almost black color depending on whether the user's computer is configured to dark mode or not.

+To override this behavior, set the `fullscreen-background` parameter to a CSS color value like `black` or `#abc123`.
+For example: https://turbowarp.org/15832807/embed?fullscreen-background=yellow
 -->

 ### Addons {#addons}